 The European Parliament is the only supranational institution whose members are democratically elected by direct universal suffrage.
 It represents the citizens of the EU Member States.
 The European Parliament is firmly established as a co-legislator, has budgetary powers and exercises democratic controls over all the European institutions.

-The ENVE Commission closely cooperates with the MEPs in the following Parliamentary Committees:
+The ECON Commission closely cooperates with the MEPs in the following Parliamentary Committees:

 The Council of the European Union is, together with the European Parliament, the decision making body of the European Union.

-To voice the concerns of the Regions and Cities of Europe in the field of Economic and Social issues, the COTER Commission closely follows the work of the 28 Member States Ministers in the following areas:
+To voice the concerns of the Regions and Cities of Europe in the field of Economic and Social issues, the ECON Commissions closely follows the work of the 28 Member States Ministers in two areas: